-Electrical/Electronic Engineering Extended Diploma Level 3
+Engineering BTEC National Extended Diploma Level 3 - Electrical/Electronic Engineering pathway

 From the minute we awake to an alarm clock, to the music we listen to, the clothes we wear, the food we eat, the transportation we use, the roads and bridges we use, and the buildings we all inhabit; every aspect of our daily life involves engineering in some form.
 Engineers are the inventors and problem-solvers of our everyday world, they shape our society and they influence and develop the environment and technology of our future.

-Another former student, who progressed to the University of Liverpool to study a Beng (Hons) in Avionics Systems Engineering comments "The Engineering department at the college truly makes you feel like an engineer in training and ensures a great balance of practical and theoretical work.
-The lecturers teach you to be capable of working independently as well as initiating well during team tasks.
+Another former student, who progressed to the University of Liverpool to study a BEng (Hons) in Avionics Systems Engineering comments "The Engineering department at the college truly makes you feel like an engineer in training and ensures a great balance of practical and theoretical work.
+The lecturers teach you to be capable of working independently as well as performing well during team tasks.
 With this excellent method of teaching I obtained the best grade possible and it enabled me to gain a place at a Russell Group University to do a degree in Avionic Systems Engineering and I wouldn't have it any other way."

 What areas will I study?

 Our teaching methods are varied and engaging, we fundamentally believe that you can’t read textbooks and become a good engineer.
-We holistically develop your mathematical skills and theoretical knowledge of engineering principles and then put that into practice in the laboratory.
+We holistically develop your skills and knowledge of engineering principles and then put that into practice in the laboratory.
 You’ll be building and testing electronic systems and proving that what you’ve learnt in the classroom works in the real-world!
 You will study a range of electrical and electronic engineering units.